 ASPE has embedded protections for privacy and confidentiality in the study design.
 The information collection will fully comply with all respects of the Privacy Act.
 Individuals and agencies will be assured of the privacy of their replies under Section 934(c) of the Public Health Service Act, 42 USC 299c-3(c).
 All participants, survey or qualitative focus groups, will be told in the advance letter and again during the interview that data they provide will be treated in a confidential manner, unless otherwise compelled by law.
 They also will be informed that participation is voluntary, that they may refuse to answer any question, and can stop the interview at any time without any risk to their participation in the CHIP or Medicaid programs.

-The preferred method for obtaining survey consent is to read the specific ‘your rightsd as a participant’ text as part of the CATI survey’s gaining cooperation for participation.
+The preferred method for obtaining survey consent is to read the specific ‘your rights as a participant’ text as part of the CATI survey’s gaining cooperation for participation.
 The interviewer will read the rights and record the sample member’s response to each in the CATI survey.
 The four elements of consent are: the sample member understands the nature of the survey (subject matter, duration), the privacy of the information he or she provides as well as his/her identity, the voluntary nature of participation, and any benefits, risks, or discomfort involved.
-See Attachment H, for CATI consent procedures.
+Consent procedures are included in Attachment H Respondent Materials.

 As part of focus group recruiting, potential participants will be sent information about the focus group.
 The elements of consent will be explained in this document.
 When participants arrive at the focus group location, they will be given a paper consent form to be read, signed, and returned to the moderator.
 The focus group moderator will answer any questions posed by the participants about consent or privacy.
-See Attachment I, for the focus group consent form.
+See Attachment I for the focus group consent form.

 Additional confidentiality assurances to survey sample members or focus group participants can be added as needed, such as identifying information and will be kept separate from data; data will be reported only in aggregate form; only authorized users will have access to the data; and information gathered for this study will be made available only to researchers authorized to work on the study.
 Finally, respondents will be informed that all contractor employees sign a pledge to protect the confidentiality of data and respondent identity, and breaking that pledge is grounds for immediate dismissal and possible legal action.
 Attachment J contains a copy of the contractor’s confidentiality pledge.
+Attachment K contains a copy of the consent text to be added to the email invitation to potential site visit participants.

 Finally, ASPE is seeking Institutional Review Board (IRB) clearance from Public/Private Ventures (P/PV) in Philadelphia, PA.
-A placeholder copy of the P/PV clearance is attached in Attachment K
+A placeholder copy of the P/PV clearance is attached in Attachment L.

 12. Burden Estimate (Total Hours & Wages)